MarkusHoenig/Custom_V-Net/README.md

 - k-fold cross-validation
 - Save snapshot of the iteration with the best validation loss
 - Auto-Context model
+- distance map as GT instead of label map

 New hyperparameters that can be adjusted in the 'main.py' file:
 - weight decay